 - Document wins: keep a running list of accomplishments for reviews and confidence.

-- Seek expert guidance: use career coaching or mentorship when needed.
+- Seek guidance: use career coaching or a mentor when needed.
 See our internal guide on career planning.

 - Build your brand: update LinkedIn, publish insights, and network with purpose.